NITCbase/nitcbase.github.io/docs/XfS Interface/Installation Guidelines.md

 # XFS Interface Installation Guidelines
 ## Setup
 :::note
 The following setup instructions assume that you have a Linux based machine.
-If you face any difficulties during the setup or you are running Windows or Mac operating system and do not want to set up a linux box, you can try the [Docker based setup given here](#docker-based-setup-for-xfs-interface).
+If you face any difficulties during the environment setup or you are running Windows or Mac operating system and do not want to set up a linux box, you can try the [Docker based setup given here](#docker-based-setup-for-xfs-interface).
+Note: Windows installation of docker requires WSL2.
 :::
 The following are the instructions for installation in linux/unix environments: